 Similar to how closed captioning enables deaf and hard-of-hearing viewers to see what the characters are saying, audio description enables blind and low-vision viewers to hear what the characters are doing.
 For example, by describing important visual aspects of a film, audio description lets blind and low vision viewers know where scenes are taking place, what characters look like, what important actions are taking place, and more.

 In short, audio description allows more people to appreciate the work you did to create visually striking scenes.

 DOES SUPERFEST REQUIRE AUDIO DESCRIPTION?

 Yes.
-Superfest requires audio description for all films shown at the festival.
-However, you do not have to have an audio described film to submit your entry to Superfest.
+Superfest requires audio descriptions for all films shown at the festival.
+However, you do not have to have an audio-described film to submit your entry to Superfest.
 Once filmmakers are notified of their acceptance to the festival, they are required to provide an audio-described version of their film.
-If you are not willing to consider audio description, you should not submit to Superfest.
+If you are not willing to consider an audio description, you should not submit to Superfest.

-WON'T SIGHTED VIEWERS BE DISTRACTED BY AUDIO DESCRIPTION?
+WON’T SIGHTED VIEWERS BE DISTRACTED BY THE AUDIO DESCRIPTION?